Informaldevs/rentmo-legal/account-deletion.md

 2. Log in to your account
 3. Go to **Settings**
 4. Select **Delete Account**
-5. Confirm the deletion request
+5. Confirm the deletion

-Once confirmed, your account deletion will be processed automatically.
+Once confirmed, your account deletion request will be processed.

 ---